pycom/pycom-documentation/chapter/datasheets/boards/expansion.md

 ### Specsheets

-The specsheet of the Expansion Board is available as a [PDF document](../downloads/expansion-specsheet.pdf).
+The specsheet of the Expansion Board is available as a a href="../downloads/expansion-specsheet.pdf" target="_blank">PDF File</a>.